dannycab/phy482msu_s2020/assignments/homework12.md

 $$I = \Delta {x}'_{\mu} \Delta {x}'^{\mu} = \Delta {x}_{\mu} \Delta {x}^{\mu}$$

 Recall that the Lorentz transformation is $\Delta {x}'^{\mu} = \Lambda_{\nu}^{\mu} \Delta x^{\nu}$.

-## 5. Project problem - Choose your feedback

-You've been working on this project for a while now and this will be the last formal project problem.
-Think about what feedback you want from me regarding your project.
-What would be helpful?
-What do you need some direction or instructions on?
-Think about what would help you the most to make a successful poster in a couple of weeks.
-Write up a short document outlining what feedback you feel that you need and direct me to the document(s) to review.

-This kind of work models what your advisor (or boss) might do when you are presenting a project that you've been working on.
-You know the details of the project better than the advisor (or boss), but you might still want help thinking about the big picture or, perhaps, some specific details that you want to check.

-**As usual,  commit these changes to your repository.**